Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

+---
+tags: [carat, commerce-hub, enterprise, online, card-not-present, secure-payment-form, payment-js, tokenization]
+---
 # iFrame JS Customization

-Description
+Commerce Hub supports customization of iFrame elements to match the merchant's website for a seamless payment and checkout experience.
+The merchant can override the elements of the iFrame included including [language](#languages), and the [theme and font](#theme-and-font).

+---

 ## Languages

 iFrame is available for the English (United States/US) language in Commercehub SDK JS v1.
 The locale is captured automatically from the browser by the solution on page load.

-You can also provide your own translations by including a languages attribute as part of your form configuration object creation.
-We can override the fields ......
+The merchant can also provide your own translations by including a languages attribute as part of your form configuration object creation.

 The following example shows all the text labels that can be overridden for a particular language/locale: